mcfitzgerald/ontology-project/SYSTEM_ARCHITECTURE.md

 The discovery-driven system has exceeded all expectations, finding $9.36M in optimization opportunities compared to the manual prototype's $2.5M target - a 374% improvement.
 This was achieved through the revolutionary EXPLORE → DISCOVER → QUANTIFY → RECOMMEND methodology that allows emergent discovery rather than rigid analysis paths.

-The system's flexible validation approach focuses on valuable outcomes rather than specific tool sequences, enabling it to find better opportunities through unexpected paths.
-This makes it ideal for any domain where hidden value exists in operational data.
+The system now features enhanced Python-based data analysis capabilities through the Python Executor tool, enabling sophisticated DataFrame operations on cached SPARQL results.
+With the removal of rigid evaluation frameworks, the system focuses on practical testing through real-world scenarios, making it more adaptable and maintainable for production use in any domain where hidden value exists in operational data.

 ---